sustainability-respect-for-the-planet

 Net-zero emissions

-We have launched a transition plan detailing the different mitigation actions set by the Group to reach our climate targets
+We have launched a transition plan, detailing different mitigation actions set by the Group to reach our climate targets

 We have launched a plan for fleet electrification to speed up the replacement of combustion engine vehicles with electrical vehicles